Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/poster_prompt.md

 # ECON 456: Senior Thesis Seminar

+## SEND POSTER TO BE PRINTED APRIL 8th

 ## Final poster (Departmental Poster Session on 4/12 in Pettengill, 4:15-5:30pm)

 This document provides suggestions for creating your poster.
 The structure is ultimately up to